List of Mad Men characters: Guy MacKendrick

 Guy MacKendrick (Jamie Thomas King) is a confident, handsome, charismatic accounts executive of London-based advertising firm Putnam, Powell, and Lowe.
 A Cambridge University and London School of Economics graduate, he was brought in by PPL to take over the Sterling Cooper Advertising Agency.
 St. John Powell and Harold Ford expressed much enthusiasm for him.
 During the office party held in the Season 3 episode "Guy Walks Into an Advertising Agency", Lois Sadler accidentally runs over MacKendrick's foot with a John Deere riding lawnmower.
-Joan Holloway saves his life by quickly placing a tourniquet on his leg; however he ultimately loses his foot.
-Because of this disfigurement, Powell and Ford decide that MacKendrick has no future with the firm and is fired.
+Joan Holloway saves his life by quickly placing a tourniquet on his leg; however, he ultimately loses his foot.
+Because of this disfigurement, Powell and Ford decide that MacKendrick has no future with the firm and fire him.

 Carol McCardy

 Carol McCardy (Kate Norby) works at a literary agency and is Joan Holloway's roommate in Season 1.
-One night, she musters the courage to confess to Joan that she has loved her since they met the first week in college, but Joan pretends to ignore her romantic advances in favor of not spoiling their friendship.
-She has moved out by the beginning of the Season 2 and is not referred to again.
+One night, she musters the courage to confess to Joan that she has loved her since they met the first week in college, but Joan ignores her romantic advances in favor of not spoiling their friendship.
+She has moved out by the beginning of Season 2 and is not referred to again.